 Clery Crimes that occur in the Clery geography below are required to be reported.

-- Public Property: thoroughfares, streets, sidewalks, and parking facilities that are within or immediately adjacent to and accessible from the campus.
+- Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
 Examples include portions of Highland St., North Texas Blvd., and Welch St. that run through or adjacent to the main campus.

-- Non-campus: any building or property owned or controlled by the institution or an officially recognized student organization that is frequently used by students and is not within the same reasonably contiguous geographic area of the institution.
+- Non-campus: Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution’s educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 Examples include the Discovery Park, Library Annex, and UNT on the square.